sumukhSR3/Motion_sensor/README.md

 - fps to match the frame rate of your system's camera

 ### The Back End
-Motion is detected by comparing each frame with the frame immediately before it.
+Motion is detected by background subtraction, in which the difference between each consecutive frame is calculated and studied.
 The frames are converted to grayscale, blurred with a Gaussian filter, and the element-wise absolute difference between frames is computed.
 A threshold (default=8) is applied to the result to map each value to 0 or 255.
 The resultant image is dilated for display purposes.
 If any of the resultant pixels are 255 then movement is detected.

-### Acknowledgement
+### References
 The use of Gaussian blurring for denoising, and dilation for display purposed were inpsired by [this](https://www.pyimagesearch.com/2015/05/25/basic-motion-detection-and-tracking-with-python-and-opencv/) blog post.